Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 You don't have to use live plants in a natural enclosure, you can always use fake plants and vines just with the natural bedding.
 Another option is to use live plants, just leave them potted.
-Although, the natural enclosures look so much nicer, they are a pain to clean.
+The natural enclosures look so much nicer, but they are a pain to clean.

 Simplistic Cage Setups

-For the larger kritter keepers and tubs, I will add fake plants, so that the crested gecko has more to hide in and play around.
-I have found that the small, suction plants work great for kritter keepers that are size medium and up.
+Fake plants: For the larger kritter keepers and tubs, I will add fake plants so that the crested gecko has more to hide in and play around.
+I have found that the small suction plants work great for kritter keepers that are size medium and up.
 I use the medium and large suction plants for larger tubs.
-Sometimes I will mix up different sizes and different types in my larger enclosures.
-(For example, in my gargoyle gecko enclosure, I have at least 3 or 4 different types of fake plants.)
+Sometimes, I will mix up different sizes and different types in my larger enclosures.
+For example, in my gargoyle gecko enclosure, I have at least three or four different types of fake plants.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I love this posting, it is very concise for being so short!

 My question is this...
 What is the expanded clay aggregate and is there a product that is widely sold so that I can find it?
 I'm getting my gecko tomorrow and need it NOW, lol.

 sam+lava(crestie) on December 10, 2011: